NaeemK1188/c1224-code-solutions/node-intro/node-intro-quiz-notes.md

 - What are environment variables and how do you access them in Node.js?
-  Hold a type of configuration information for the specific environment the process is running in(running on IDE)
+  Hold a type of configuration information for the specific environment the process is running in(running on IDE) to run correctly on different environment, where move our code from environment to environment usually is read by the server side

 - What is a REPL?
-  Reads a small bits of typescript in node.js
+  R read user input, p print to terminal command executed immediately Reads a small bits of typescript in node.js type tsx is typescript but no error or node is javascript Its not gonna be used for experimenting

 ## Notes